Living in B.C.

 Rich heritage

 British Columbia is home to First Nations, Métis, Inuit, and urban Indigenous Peoples.
 There are over 200 distinct First Nations communities in what is now known as British Columbia, each with their own unique cultures, traditions, languages, and governance systems.
 More than 30 different First Nation languages and close to 60 dialects are spoken in the province.
-Find out more about B.C.
-First Nations & Indigenous People.
+Find out more about Indigenous Peoples in B.C.

 Diverse population